pyconau/2018.pycon-au.org/cfp.md

 During the first phase of our review process, the PyCon AU reviewers will not know anything about your identity.
 Reviewers will use only the talk topic and the details provided in the abstract and notes to rate your talk.

 Once all proposals have been rated and reviewed, we will de-anonymise all talks.
-This means that the information you provided in your PaperCall bio will become visible to the PyCon organisers, and we can begin the work of selecting talks, and putting together the beginnings of the conference schedule.
+This means that the information you provided in your PaperCall bio will become visible to the PyCon AU organisers, and we can begin the work of selecting talks, and putting together the beginnings of the conference schedule.
 You are welcome to provide demographic information in this section.

 Additionally, we provide financial aid to ensure people from a wide variety of backgrounds are able to attend PyCon AU.
 The financial assistance application process is separate to the CFP review process, and you may provide information about your background and circumstances there as well.
 See more about financial assistance at [https://2018.pycon-au.org/assistance](/assistance).